Mark Zuckerberg Loses Over $15 Billion As Facebook Stock Plummets

-Facebook founder Mark Zuckerberg lost over $15 billion yesterday after Facebook stocks plummeted 25%.
+Facebook founder Mark Zuckerberg lost over $15 billion yesterday after Facebook stocks plummeted 25 percent.
 According to Inc., the stock’s value dropped after a “disappointing earnings report.”
 As of Thursday morning, the world’s largest social media platform was on pace to lose well over $115 billion in market value.

 Analysts say the reason for the massive loss is the company’s second-quarter earnings report, which severely underperformed.
 Though revenue was up, it was not enough, especially after factoring in the cost of each share.

-Buzzfeed News reports “the company reported a 42% increase in quarterly revenue to $13.2 billion but missed Wall Street’s expectations by $200 million.”
+“The company reported a 42% increase in quarterly revenue to $13.2 billion but missed Wall Street’s expectations by $200 million,” Buzzfeed News reports.
 Facebook admitted that there may be a further decline in “revenue growth rates” in the “high single-digit percentages” in the latter half of 2018.

 Additionally, the social media platform has seen a stagnation in growth.
 Though there are 2.5 billion people using a Facebook-owned platform each month, Facebook itself has seen little growth.